-Join us for a 2-week field trip to New Zealand with Williams GeoAdventures in late winter of 2020!
-We have a tentative itinerary with six full days on the North Island, featuring tours of volcanic areas, and eight full days on the South Island, including tours of the New Zealand Alps and Milford Sound.
-We will have a geologic guide and our bus and driver on each island, and the price will include air travel both ways between the North and South Islands.
+Our New Zealand Rocks! field trip with Williams GeoAdventures will be held February 26 through March 12, 2020.
+Our finalized itinerary includes six full days on the North Island, featuring tours of volcanic areas, and eight full days on the South Island, with tours of the New Zealand Alps and Milford Sound.
+We will have a geologic guide and bus and driver on each island, and the price includes air travel both ways between the North and South Islands, as well as two boat tours.

 There are thousands of women in the geosciences today, both students and professionals, who are looking for ways to enhance their experiences as a geoscientist!
 AWG provides financial support, professional development and leadership opportunities, and advocates on behalf of women geoscientists across the globe.
 Join or renew your 2019 membership today and help AWG SUPPORT you.